ddeutils/ddeutil-io/README.md

      ╰─ conn_file_20240101_000000.json
 ```

-## :speech_balloon: Contribute
+## 💬 Contribute

 I do not think this project will go around the world because it has specific propose,
 and you can create by your coding without this project dependency for long term
 solution.
-So, on this time, you can open [the GitHub issue on this project :raised_hands:](https://github.com/ddeutils/ddeutil-io/issues)
+So, on this time, you can open [the GitHub issue on this project 🙌](https://github.com/ddeutils/ddeutil-io/issues)
 for fix bug or request new feature if you want it.